TraderPilotTraderPilot

 What to remember

-• 1Copy trading replicates a leader account's trades into follower accounts.
+• 1Copy trading replicates trades from a leader account into follower accounts.

-• 2Local copying — on your PC — avoids the latency of middle servers.
+• 2Local copying — on your PC — eliminates the latency of middle servers.

-• 3Each follower account should scale size by its own balance and rules.
+• 3Each follower must scale size by balance and rules.

 • 5Per-account risk control is what makes copy trading sustainable.